mianmusa160-glitch/Concepts-Of-Array-In-c-/README.md

 .
 Each element is accessed using an index<br>
 .
 Array size is usually fixed at the time of declaration<br>
 .
 Arrays provide fast access to elements<br>
+# Advantages of Arrays
+.
+Efficient storage of multiple values
+.
+Fast access using index numbers
+.
+Easy traversal using loops
+.
+Simple and structured data management<br>

 # 1. Single-Dimensional Array (1D)
 A 1D array is the simplest form, representing a linear list of items.
 Think of it as a single row of boxes, where each box has a number (index) and holds a value.